dmoles/gyrochrome-font/README.md

 Specifically, it is derived from the [Google Fonts version 1.100](https://github.com/googlefonts/Michroma-font) released on May 25, 2023 by Emma Marichal.
-While this version, unlike Adams' original, does not identify "Michroma" as a Reserved Font Name, this derived font is different enough from the original (not only in style, but in the design and composition of some characters) that it seemed more in the spirit of the
+While that version, unlike Adams' original, does not identify "Michroma" as a Reserved Font Name, this derived font is different enough from the original (not only in style, but in the design and composition of some characters) that it seemed more in the spirit of the